 Delta Pi Epsilon is a national honorary professional graduate society for men and women in business education.
 Please contact the Department of Workforce Education and Development at 618-453-3321.

 The purpose of the SIU EESO is to provide pre-service teachers of elementary education with resources and support services.

 HESA is the student organization for the graduate students in the Department of Educational Administration and Higher Education (EAHE) at Southern Illinois University Carbondale.
 The purpose of this RSO is to enhance the professional education of the membership outside of the classroom, assistantships, and internships.
 Advisor: Dr. Saran Donahoo, email@example.com

 The Illinois Art Education Association (IAEA) is a student-managed professional organization dedicated to the enlightenment and advancement of future, current, and retired art educators in the Southern Illinois region.
 IAEA provides workshops, conferences, and preparatory experiences in the professional art education community.
 The SIU student chapter of the IAEA promotes art advocacy, professional development, and leadership opportunities in the visual art education profession.
 Advisor: Sally Gradel, firstname.lastname@example.org

-Promoting Respect through Inclusiveness and Diversity Excellence (P.R.I.D.E.) is an academic registered student organization (RSO) designed to provide students who are within the College of Education and Human Services an opportunity to learn about and experience views from a multicultural perspective.
+Promoting Respect through Inclusiveness and Diversity Excellence (P.R.I.D.E.) is an academic registered student organization (RSO) designed to provide students who are within the School of Education an opportunity to learn about and experience views from a multicultural perspective.
 P.R.I.D.E. is a unique RSO dedicated to diversity and inclusiveness issues.
 Advisor: Dr. Rose Moroz, firstname.lastname@example.org.

-Selected students will serve as official representatives of SIU and the College of Education and Human in a variety of public relations, student recruitment, and retention programs, as well as other outreach efforts.
+Selected students will serve as official representatives of SIU and the School of Education in a variety of public relations, student recruitment, and retention programs, as well as other outreach efforts.